Parmjeet2020/smart-city-quest/README.md

 The project aims at gathering the Weather and Traffic data for selective 5 cities in realtime and reporting in realtime how these parameters are changing every hour.
 It then shows the correlation between the traffic speed & congestion with weather KPIs like temperature, AQI etc. Also, it has the feature to predict and forecast weather and traffic KPIs for next 6 hours.
 The MS Fabric components involved in this project are:
-- Eventhub
-- EventStream and Eventhouse
 - Lakehouses (Medallion architecture)
-- Realtime Alerts
-- Realtime Dashboard
+- Eventhouse, EventStream & Eventhub
-- PowerBI Dashboards
+- Notebooks
 - Dataflow Gen2
 - Pipelines
+- PowerBI Dashboards
+- Realtime Dashboard
 - Deployment Pipelines
 - Email notifications
+- Realtime Alerts

 ## Logical Architecture